evmin/az-ai-kickstarter/README.md

 ## Acknowledgements

   * Kudos to [Pamela Fox](https://github.com/pamelafox) and [James Casey](https://github.com/jamesc) for [Azure-Samples/openai-chat-app-entra-auth-builtin](https://github.com/Azure-Samples/openai-chat-app-entra-auth-builtin) from which we borrowed most of authentication & authorization setup.
-  * Special thank you to [Michael Hofer](https://github.com/mhofer1976) for extensive testing and solvng o1 compatibility
+  * Special thank you to [Michael Hofer](https://github.com/mhofer1976) for extensive testing and solving o1 compatibility

 ## Authors